 The VCAA provides recognition for Structured Workplace Learning for students undertaking VCE VET programs.

-A Workplace Learning Record booklet for VCE VET Building and Construction is available.
+Workplace Learning Record booklets for VCE VET Building and Construction are available.

-22338VIC Certificate II in Building and Construction workplace learning record booklet.
+22338VIC Certificate II in Building and Construction Pre-apprenticeship workplace learning record booklet (docx - 426.95kb).

 Construction induction card